ppy/osu-wiki/news/2023/2023-02-09-Skin-of-the-Year-2022.md

 date: 2023-02-09 09:00:00 +0000
 ---

-Do you think you got what it takes to select the BEST skin of 2022?
+Do you think you got what it takes to select the BEST skins of 2022?
 Let us know by casting your vote!

 ![](/wiki/shared/news/2023-02-01-Skin-of-the-Year-2022/SOTY-2022-banner.jpg)